 - Edelweiss Snacks – Their munchy menu includes Disney’s popular turkey legs, which are dairy free, and slushes to cool off.

 - Maurice’s Treats – Their popular Boysen Apple Freeze is dairy-free and vegan, and reportedly a cool slush on a hot day.

 - Red Rose Taverne – The plant-based Enchanted Cauli-Flower Sandwich has become a popular vegan option, and they have a dairy-free version of their angus burger for “just” dairy-free guests.
 Both come with fries (reportedly made in a dedicated fryer) and mandarin oranges.
-For breakfast, they have a plant-based garden vegetable hash, complete with dairy-free cheese!
+They also offer a dairy-free chicken chopped salad for lighter fare.
+For breakfast, they have an all-American egg breakfast and a vegetable quinoa bowl.